- What Is Cable Management?

 Color coding cable markings can make them more effective without adding any complexity.
 This is an easy way to make sure the proper message gets to the people working with or around the cables.

 While a business can choose any color coding scheme, it may be wise to follow a similar layout to the standard wire color codes that many facilities use.
 Select red cable markings for any cables carrying potentially dangerous levels of electricity.
 Yellow could be used for data cables, brown for ground cables, and so on.
-There are many options to choose from, but finding the right color coding for cable marking will improve the effectiveness of the overall marking strategy.
+There are many options to choose from, but finding the right color coding for cable marking will improve the effectiveness of the overall management strategy.

 Developing Cable Marking Systems for a Facility